Yisas/magnus-effect/README.md

 This project is an OpenGL rigid body physics simulation of the Magnus effect, developed in partial fulfillment of the requirements of COMP477N for fall 2018.

 # Building the Project
 This project has a single build dependency: [`cmake`](https://cmake.org/download/), which is used to generate platform-specific makefiles or project files.
-First clone the repository:
+First, clone the repository:
 ```
 git clone --recursive https://github.com/proulxsamuel/magnus-effect
 cd magnus-effect